ndugger-archive/blackbeard/readme.md

 Using Redis (*for caching & session storage*), and Sequelize (*for models/ORM*), Blackbeard offers a complete solution for developing Node.js applications.

-Blackboard currently only supports [Marko](https://www.npmjs.com/package/marko) for templating, but plans to support others are in the pipeline.
+Blackbeard currently only supports [Marko](https://www.npmjs.com/package/marko) for templating, but plans to support others are in the pipeline.
 Suggestions are welcome.

 **Current version:** 0.0.10-alpha